Help in your language

 Interpreting New Zealand

-Interpreting New Zealand can help with finding an interpreter.
+Interpreting New Zealand can help you find an interpreter.

-Fact sheets about using an interpreter are available in the Interpreting New Zealand website.
-Information is available in Amharic, Arabic, Assyrian, Burmese, Farsi, Hindi, Japanese, Korean, Kurdish, Nepali, Samoan, Simplified Chinese, Somali and Spanish.
+Fact sheets about using an interpreter are available on the Interpreting New Zealand website.
+Information is available in Amharic, Arabic, Assyrian, Burmese, English, Farsi, Hindi, Japanese, Korean, Kurdish, Nepali, Samoan, Simplified Chinese, Somali and Spanish.

 Translation services (written word)

 You may need important documents translated into English.